 Our goal here is to think about what are our needs are as parents?
 Do we need a break for 30 minutes?
 That’s okay.
 But do balance it with some common-sense screen time rules.

-My general advice when making screen time rules is the following:
+My general advice and tips when making screen time rules is the following:

-- Avoid screens before one unless for video-chatting AND don’t use until we see pre-verbal skills such as pointing and language development.
-Do not start before any use of words by your child.
+- Avoid screens before one unless for video-chatting.
 Instead, foster independent play as early as four months to allow you some time to do chores around the house with them nearby in a play-pen.

 - Avoid screens in bedrooms.
 Bedrooms are for sleep and relaxation for kids.